Want to improve your front yard landscaping? These 15 tips will help you improve your home’s curb appeal and save money in the process.

 Don’t forget to look for coupons and specials from your local garden centers.
 We saved $15 recently on our new shrubs from coupons that were printed in the newspaper and bonus book.

-But whether you hire someone or you do it yourself, hopefully these tips will help you develop your project.
+Whether you hire someone or you do it yourself, hopefully, these tips will help you develop your project.
 By carefully planning out your area, you will most likely design a beautiful space to be very proud of.